 We study multiple facets of plant community diversity in the tallgrass prairie, including phylogenetic and functional diversity.
-We also study how management decisions impact restoration outcomes in restored prairies.
+We also study how management decisions impact restoration outcomes in restored prairies, as well as other habitats like oak woodlands.

 SEEDS AND SEED MIXES

-I am interested in how traits of seeds influence their germination and establishment in a restoration context.
-I also study how seed mix design can be changed to better meet restoration goals, and how seed mix biodiversity translates to plant community diversity.
-I conduct this research in the laboratories of the Chicago Botanic Garden, and a large scale plot experiment (pictured) at the Morton Arboretum.
+Traits of seeds can influence their germination and establishment in restorations.
+We study the seed biology of restoration species.
+We also study how seed mix design can be changed to better meet restoration goals, and how seed mix biodiversity translates to plant community diversity.
+This research occurs in the laboratories of the Chicago Botanic Garden, and with many collaborators at a large scale plot experiment (pictured) at the Morton Arboretum.

 DECISION MAKING FOR RESTORATION

-As a Smith Fellows postdoc, I started a project on decision-making for restoration.
-This work integrates questions in social science and ecological science to understand how restoration mangers make decision and how these decisions influence restoration outcomes.
+This work integrates questions in social science and ecological science to understand how restoration mangers make decisions, and how these decisions influence restoration outcomes.
 For this project, I collaborate with Lars Brudvig, at Michigan State University, Kay Havens at Chicago Botanic Garden, and Zhao Ma at Purdue University.
 If you are a land manager that designs seed mixes for restoration and you'd like to be involved, please contact me!
+(This work began as a Smith Fellows project)